L1N3-37/Linux-Zsh-Config/README.md

 # Instructions
-### View your current Shell
+### View current Shell
 Use `echo $SHELL` in your terminal to view the current shell that the terminal is using.

-### Install Zsh
+### Installation of Zsh
+- Update your package list with the following command:
 `sudo apt-get update`
+- Then, install Zsh using the command:
 `sudo apt-get install zsh`

-### Change the default Shell to Zsh
+### Switch Default Shell to Zsh
+- To set Zsh as your default shell, execute the following command:
 `chsh -s $(which zsh)`

-### Want to change back?
-(Bash in this demonstration)
+### Reverting to Previous Shell (Demonstration Uses Bash)
+- If you wish to revert to the default shell, execute:
 `chsh -s $(which bash)`

 ##

 ### Zshrc
-This configuration was originally the default Zsh setup from Kali Linux.
-I was impressed by the structure and features that Kali includes by default, so I decided to customize it extensively to suit my preferences.
+This configuration was originally the default Zsh setup from **Kali Linux**.
+I was impressed by the structure and features that **Kali** includes by default, so I decided to customize it extensively to suit my preferences.

 ### [Note]
-This configuration includes Zsh Syntax Highlighting setup.
+This configuration includes **Zsh Syntax Highlighting** setup.
 You only need to install it to activate the functionality.

-Zsh Syntax Highlighting
+### Zsh Syntax Highlighting
+- Install **Zsh Syntax Highlighting** using the following command:
 `sudo apt install zsh-syntax-highlighting`